 The Imaginative Conservative applies the principle of appreciation to the discussion of culture and politics—we approach dialogue with magnanimity rather than with mere civility.
 Will you help us remain a refreshing oasis in the increasingly contentious arena of modern discourse?
 Please consider donating now.

-The featured image is of the band Maroon 5 performing in Sydney, Australia in February 2019, courtesy of Wikipedia.
+The featured image, uploaded by MasterMind5991, is of the band Maroon 5 performing in Sydney, Australia in February 2019, and is licensed under the Creative Commons Attribution-Share Alike 4.0 International license, courtesy of Wikimedia Commons.